MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results.md

 ## Method 3: Confirm match rules

-Confirm that deduplication and match rules are set up correctly.
+Confirm that [deduplication rules](/dynamics365/customer-insights/data/data-unification-duplicates) and [match rules](/dynamics365/customer-insights/data/data-unification-match-tables) are set up correctly.
 Ensure the correct fields are compared and review the selected normalization patterns.

 ## Method 4: Verify "Include all records"

-Not selecting the **Include all records** checkbox in the **Matching rules** step causes records from that table that didn't match any other table to be dropped from the final customer profile output.
+Make sure to select the **Include all records** checkbox in the **Matching rules** step.
+Not selecting the checkbox may cause records from that table that didn't match any other table to be dropped from the final customer profile output.

 ## Method 5: Check your source data